soasis/idk/documentation/source/benchmarks/bit.rst

 - **cpp_std_vector_bool**: Using the analogous ``std::`` algorithm (such as ``std::find``) on a ``std::vector<bool>``, or one of its custom methods to perform the desired operation.
 - **cpp_std_bitset**: Using the analogous ``std::`` algorithm (such as ``std::find``) on a ``std::bitset<...>`` or one of its custom methods to perform the desired operation.

-Each individual bar on the bar graph includes an error bar demonstrating the standard deviation of that measurement.
-The transparent circles around each bar display individual samples.
+Each individual bar on the graph includes an error bar demonstrating the standard deviation of that measurement.
+The transparent circles around each bar display individual samples, so the spread can be accurately seen.
 Each sample can have anything from ten thousand to a million iterations in it, and for these graphs there's 50 samples, resulting in anywhere from hundreds of thousands to tens of millions of iterations.

 Details